11 Mar 2019

 Martin writes on the terrorism, organized crime, in addition to police and criminal justice issues.
 He has over 40 publications and his work has been covered by the BBC, the Sunday Times and Jane’s Intelligence Review.
 He has lectured on policing at a number of universities for over 15 years, and is an established conference panel member.
 He has spoken as an invited guest at numerous conferences and events, including for UNODC ICCT – The Hague and the NYPD.

-Network Coordination Associate, Global Initiative against Transnational Organized Crime
+Thematic Lead on Cities & Illicit Economies, Global Initiative against Transnational Organized Crime